SummerCash/react-summercash/README.md

 # react-summercash

-A custodial SummerCash wallet built in react.
+A custodial SummerCash wallet written in react.